top of page

 • Consistent with national policies/laws.

-• The Stage 1 hearings took place 22-30 January 2025, and focused on the process followed, legal compliance and higher level issues.
+• The Stage 1 hearings took place in January 2025, and focused on the process followed, legal compliance and high level issues.

-• The Stage 2 hearings will take place 16 June - 22 August 2025, and will deal with the individual sites.
-Detais here.
+• The Stage 2 hearings are taking place 17 June - 22 August 2025, and deal with the individual sites.
+Details here.

-• The examiner's final report will have both optional changes and required modifications that are binding.
+• The examiner will deliver his report to the Council later this year, which will have both optional changes and required modifications that are binding.

 4 2019_edited.jpg